JuliaGPU/CUDA.jl/README.md

 ## Setup

 1. Install the NVIDIA driver, and make sure `libcuda` is in your library loading path.
-If NVIDIA hardware is unavailable, you can use the [GPU Ocelot emulator](https://github.com/maleadt/gpuocelot) instead, but note that this emulator is not actively maintained and many API functions are not (properly) implemented.

 2. Install the CUDA toolkit (not all versions are supported, you might need to install an older version).
-This is independent from whether you're using the NVIDIA driver or GPU Ocelot emulator.
-If you want to run the test suite, make sure the location of `nvcc` is part of your `PATH` environment variable.
+If you want to run the test suite, make sure `nvcc` is discoverable (ie. part of your path).

 3. Install a version of Julia with PTX support, and use that `julia` binary for all future steps.